Why You Shouldn't be Concerned About Government Surveillance

 Many of the solutions in this article rely on PGP (or Pretty Good Privacy).
 PGP is a bit of infrastructure around encryption that makes it easier to use.
 There are two major implementations of PGP, the one I would recommend is the FOSS GPG.
 GPG is an open source implementation of the OpenPGP standard and is a command line tool.
 You may also wish to use a GUI key manager such as Seahorse.

 While I am not going to cover the specifics of PGP here I am going to give a quick overview of how it works.
 Each person creates a key pair which consists of one public key and one private key.
 You then give your public key to anyone who wishes to communicate with you and you keep your private key private.
-(My public key ID is 0xC0758A3B34D52E74).
+(My public key fingerprint is B66B891DD83B0E677D84FC309BB92CC1552E99AA).
 To encrypt something to someone you use their public key, then it can only be decrypted using their private key.
 This allows you to send people messages that only they can read without having a separate password for every person with which you communicate (passwords are a broken system).

 When I say text messages I don’t mean SMS but rather sending messages that consist mainly of text to another person.
 The most common system for this is email.
 PGP does a fantastic job in this area as it is easy to encrypt data.
 PGP can also print out the encrypted data in a plain-text format (called ASCII-armoured) so you can send it over any medium which can handle text (such as an email) of course you can use the binary format for better space efficiency if you desire.

 A quick example of the text “Hello, you can’t read this.” encrypted to me.
 Small messages get bloated quite a bit but larger messages are more efficient.